Shin-hee Chin: Salvation of Heaven

 Fibre Arts Take Two enjoyed Shin-hee’s unique perspectives on art, life, and gratitude.

 Growing up in a turbulent era in South Korean history, Shin-hee’s path to art was not a smooth one.
 “I grew up in a Christian family,” she says, “and I didn’t know whether I had a talent or not in art.
-My father taught 18th-century English literature, I grew up with all the beautiful poems and my Dad also translated a lot of English poems into Korean.
+My father taught 18th-century English literature, I grew up with all the beautiful poems, and my Dad translated many English poems into Korean.
 Growing up in that environment, I used to sit in my father’s study, studying all the literature.
 So I thought my life would be following my father’s footsteps.”

-For Shin-hee, art was her literal salvation., “Before then,” she says, “life was so much sadness, and so much hardship, so I thought, I’ll be happy in heaven.
+For Shin-hee, art was her literal salvation., “Before then,” she says, “life was so much sadness and so much hardship, so I thought I’d be happy in heaven.
 But when I paint, it’s like the salvation of heaven can be in my hand.”

-The switch to visual arts was difficult for Shin-hee, who felt a commitment to honour her father’s path.
+The switch to visual arts was difficult for Shin-hee, who was committed to honouring her father’s path.
 “At the time, I felt like I was betraying him,” Shin-hee says, “because I wanted to please him, but then at the same time, I wanted to be myself.
-My parents helped me to be an artist, but my dad still was not sure because he knew I could succeed in literature.
+My parents helped me be an artist, but my dad was still unsure because he knew I could succeed in literature.
 However, about ten years later, when I had a show in America, he told me that I chose the right thing.“

 Happily, not only did Shin-hee’s family come around, she chose the path that was right for her soul, “I speak up for myself because if I don’t do art, my life would be miserable.
 I thought they chose my happiness.
 But then when you choose for your own happiness, that makes other people happy too.”